-International Volunteer Cost: 650.00 Euro per week with a minimum booking of two weeks up to a maximum of 12 weeks.
+International Volunteer Cost: USD850.00 per week with a minimum booking of two weeks up to a maximum of 12 weeks.

 The cost of the program covers all meals, accommodation, training, equipment, transfers from and to Hosea Kutako International Airport, Windhoek.
 It also subsidizes our anti-poaching efforts on black rhino custodian farms.

 - 05 February 2024